MASQ-Project/Node/CONTRIBUTING.md

 where `x`, `y`, and `z` are positive integers.
 The script validates that the argument is a valid version number and exits with an error message if the argument is not valid.

 Let's say you want to update the version from `6.9.0` to `6.9.1`.
-Assuming you're inside the `Node` directory.
+Assuming you're inside the `Node/ci` directory.
 You can use the following command to run the script:

 ```bash